quixio/quix-streams/docs/tutorials/word-count/tutorial.md

 # Tutorial: Word Counts

-We will build a simple word counter, which is a great introduction to quixstreams and Kafka!
+We will build a simple word counter, which is a great introduction to Quix Streams and Kafka!

 You'll learn how to: